Inter Cardiff F.C.

 Inter Cardiff F.C. was a Welsh football club based in Leckwith, Cardiff that played in the League of Wales.
 Founded as Inter Cardiff in 1990, by the merger of A.F.C.
-Cardiff and Sully F.C, the club changed its name to Inter CabelTel in 1996 before reverting to their original name three years later.
+Cardiff and Sully F.C, the club changed its name to Inter CableTel in 1996 before reverting to their original name three years later.

 History

 The club has had a chequered history, and has experienced turbulent times and many name changes.

 Formative years

 The club was formed by a series of mergers and name changes.
 Firstly, Lake United renamed themselves A.F.C.
 Cardiff in 1984.
 In 1990, they merged with Sully F.C to form Inter Cardiff FC.
 In 1996, the club was renamed Inter CableTel A.F.C. (after their sponsors), but reverted to Inter Cardiff FC in 1999.

 A new adventure

 Meanwhile, the team of Cardiff College of Education was developing (now Cardiff Metropolitan University).
 The team went through a series of name changes, mirroring the name changes of the institution it represented.
 The team was originally known as Cardiff College of Education F.C..
 They became South Glamorgan Institute F.C. in 1979; Cardiff Institute of Higher Education F.C. in 1990 and UWIC in 1996.